Tails Dog Walking Index Live aggregate

 Stamina signal

 We pull the strongest continuous six-minute stretch from every Tails walk and publish the aggregate.
-It’s a routine signal, not a vet test.
+It is a routine signal, not a vet test.

 Routine signal.
 Not a diagnosis.